whewatt/notes/blockchain.md

 <img src="images/truffle.png">

 ## Deploy an app
-1.  testrpc
+1. Run "testrpc"
 2. Save the mnemonic
     <img src ="images/testrpc.png">
-3. In truffle.js, match "port" to testrpc port
+3. In truffle.js, update "port" to the value on which testrpc is listening
 4. Compile from the root of the project

+    truffle compile

     truffle compile

 5. Deploy

     truffle migrate